 • HMRC's compliance team are monitoring employers that are claiming the Employment Allowance, as it has been reported that some employers are using avoidance schemes to avoid paying National Insurance amounts due.

 Have you tried our latest Cloud add-on?

-BrightPay Cloud is our newest add-on for BrightPay that offers powerful automatic backup features and annual leave features.
+BrightPay Connect is our newest add-on for BrightPay that offers powerful automatic backup features and annual leave features.
 Give your client and their employees online access to their payroll data.
 Significant discounts available for multiple bulk purchases.

 Webinars for Bureaus

 BrightPay have designed a number of webinars that are specifically tailored to meet the needs of payroll bureaus.
 Register for our next free webinar: Surviving Brexit for your Payroll Bureau.
 With Brexit uncertainty and 750k employers to stage in 2017, how will your bureau survive the fallout of Brexit to stay profitable?

 BrightPay Payroll Training - 5th April & 11th April

 We have designed training webinars to take you step-by-step through the payroll and auto enrolment process.
 At the end of the training session, participants will know how they can best use BrightPay to suit their payroll requirements.

 BrightPay 2017/18 is packed with lots of new features, including a Payroll Journal export to accounts packages, the ability to batch send RTI and CIS submissions for multiple companies and much more.